-For a short series related to Mary Queen of Scots, I’m pleased to welcome Laura Adkins, creator of the For The Love of History Blog.
+For a short series related to Mary Queen of Scots, I’m pleased to welcome Laura Adkins, creator of The Local History Blogger.
 I have been able to do a few guests posts for myself.
 She has worked at many historical sites and mainly posts about sites found in Essex, her home county.
 Do check her blog out if you can, I promise you it’s a very enjoyable read.

 This post also follows on from a previous post on the Babington Plot, for which Mary was convicted of treason for exchanging letters.
 That can be found here.
 To find out more about Francis Walsingham, the spymaster who helped discover the plot and arrest Mary for Treason, please click here.